jessiepdx/needl.js/README.md

 In this example, the user is only asked for their photo and a single passkey.
 The resulting Needl is sent back to the server and handled like any other password (salted by the server and compare the result with the hash stored in a database)

 ### **Storing custom data within a photograph**
 This was Needl's main function when it was first created in 2018 -- mainly intended for hiding private keys for cyrptocurrencies.
 For now this feature has been left out, but it will be added back again.
 Many changes were made to the encoding / decoding algorithms used since the original project.
-Currently, one of the only downsides to encoding custom data into a photograph is having to save that photo as a lossless format such as PNG or BMP.
-This is because compressing photos changes their pixel's RGB values just enough that values encoded into the pixels are lost.
+Currently, one of the only downsides to encoding custom data into a photograph is having to keep that photo in a lossless format such as PNG or BMP.
+Compressed image types, like jpeg, do not store their RGB data for each individual pixel.
+When unpacking compressed images back into indivual pizels, RGB values may not be calculated the same as they were in the original image.
+Therefore, it cannot be gauranteed that data encoded in lossy formats will remain.

 ### Additional modifiers